|

 was ushered in.
 BATMAN

-was not just a film.
-It was an event
+was not just a film; it was an event

 in the making.
 The media, both